SecurityHandbook/handbook/en/iot/andr.md

 - Google Chrome
 - &#8230;

-VPN is a great option for blocking ads, unfortunately Android doesn't implement *OpenVPN* and users have to rely on their provider's application.
-Using a web browser capable of blocking ads would be the best option. **Chrome** already blocks aggressive ads. **Brave** browser by default blocks ads and trackers.
+VPN's a great option for blocking ads, unfortunately Android doesn't natively support *OpenVPN* nor *WireGuard*, and users in most cases have to rely on third-party (typically their provider's) apps.
+Using a web browser capable of blocking ads appears as the best available option. **Chrome** already blocks aggressive ads. **Brave** browser by default blocks ads and trackers.

 <br>

 ### Web Browser:
-Chrome/Chromium is a browser with superior exploit mitigations.
+Chrome/Chromium's a browser with superior exploit mitigations.
 Browsers based on *Mozilla Firefox* are still lagging behind Chrome, especially on Android OS.

 #### FOSS:
 - Chromium: https://www.chromium.org/developers/how-tos/android-build-instructions